Chronos-Vault/chronos-vault-security/README.md

 **Results:**
 - ✅ 78/78 theorems proven (100%)
 - ✅ All security-critical properties verified
-- ✅ Zero 'sorry' placeholders
+- ✅ Zero '' placeholders
 - ✅ Reproducible by anyone with Lean 4

 **Methodology:**